-- Gastric Torsion – another very serious health condition that tends to feature these symptoms is gastric torsion, which will need to be investigated by a vet urgently as it can quickly become fatal.
+Another serious health condition that tends to feature these symptoms is gastric torsion, which will need to be investigated by a vet urgently as it can quickly become fatal.

 Although we’ve been at pains throughout this guide to point out that drooling isn’t usually a concern, it can be worrying if accompanied by a loss of mobility and coordination.

 How to Stop My Dog Drooling in the Car

-If your dog doesn’t enjoy car travel and it makes them nervous, they are even more likely to drool and slobber as their anxiety gets the better of them.
+If your dog doesn’t enjoy car travel because it makes them nervous, they are even more likely to drool and slobber as their anxiety gets the better of them.

 Different medications can reduce the chances of this excessive drooling, as will opening a few windows to take your dog’s mind off the fact that they’re being transported in a steel box.

 Drooling is a fact of life for most dogs, especially if you have a flat-faced breed.
 If your dog is starting to drool uncharacteristically, cross-check all the possible reasons and get them checked out.